-10.1.2 Status Field Attribute Structure
+10.1.2 Status Field Structure

-The Status field of the Event Message Header is a 32-bit mask.
+The Status field of the Event Message Header attribute is a 32-bit mask.
 Bit 0 is the low-order bit; the field is treated as a 4 byte unsigned integer.
-Table 36 presents Status Field description.
+Table 38 presents Status field description.

-Table 36.
+Table 38.
 Status Field Description

-Start Bit Semantics Bit Count
+Bit Semantics Bit Count

-0 Error Indicator: 2
+0-1 Error Indicator: 2

 0 = No Error

-1 = Possible Error 2 = Known Error
+1 = Possible Error

+2 = Known Error

 3 = Reserved

+Notes:

-Note: if Known error, attribute 31 MUST be included in the Event Message corresponding to this header.
-If Possible error, attribute 31 MAY be included in the Event Message corresponding to this header.
+a) If the Error Indicator bit of the Status field is set to 2 (Known Error), the Error_Description attribute (EM attribute ID 31) MUST be included in the Event Message corresponding to this header.

+b) If the Error Indicator bit of the Status field is set to 1 (Possible Error), the Error_Description attribute (EM attribute ID 31) MAY be included in the Event Message corresponding to this header.

 2 Event Origin: 1

 0 = Trusted Element

 1 = Untrusted Element

 3 Event Message Proxied: 1

-0 = Not proxied, all data known by sending element 1 = proxied, data sent by a trusted element on behalf of an untrusted element
+0 = Not proxied, all data known by sending element

+1 = proxied, data sent by a trusted element on behalf of an untrusted element

-4 Reserved.
-PacketCable 1.0 value MUST be 0.
+4-31 Reserved.
 28

+The Status field bits 4 to 31 MUST be set to 0.